 Although we find that The Big Three's campaigns prompted firms to add female directors, it is not immediately clear if these additions amount to more than mere tokenism.
-To assess women's role on the board, we examine the effect of The Big Three's campaigns on females' appointments to key board committees, where female directors are typically underrepresented (Field, Souther, and Yore, 2020).
-Scholars argue that boards' real work gets done in committees (Bilimoria and Piderit, 1994; Jiraporn, Singh, and Lee, 2009).
+To assess these women's role on the board, we examine the effect of The Big Three's campaigns on females' appointments to key board committees.
+Female directors tend to be underrepresented on board committees (Nili, 2019; Field et al., 2020), where scholars argue boards' real work is done (Bilimoria and Piderit, 1994; Jiraporn et al., 2009).
 If committees make the most important decisions, then women are unlikely to be appointed to chair or serve on key committees merely for the sake of tokenism (Kesner, 1988).
-If the marginal women are appointed to "check the box," we would expect to find that the average female director is less likely to chair or serve on such committees after 2016.
+If the marginal women are appointed to "check the box,"

+we would expect to find that the average female director is less likely to chair or serve on such committees after 2016.